 Traveling in 2021?
 Please check with each state/destination for its current COVID-19 guidelines, as these are constantly changing and the most accurate, up-to-date information may not be reflected here.

 Kennebunkport is a quintessential coastal Maine town.
 Just off of 95 and about 90 minutes from Boston, Kennebunkport is easily accessible by car, plane, or train, and worth a visit in every season.
-While summer in Maine is pretty unbeatable, Kennebunkport is also worth a drive to experience the foliage, and was recently named as one of the best places to spend Christmas in the U.S. (And it’s definitely one of the best
+While summer in Maine is pretty unbeatable, Kennebunkport is also worth a drive to experience the foliage, and was recently named as one of the best places to spend Christmas in the U.S. (And it’s definitely one of the cutest small towns in Maine!

 Just 30 minutes outside of Portland, Kennebunkport is great for a day trip outside of the city or worth a visit on its own.
 This guide will highlight some of the best things to do in Kennebunkport, so grab your layers (depending on the season) and get exploring!